Orangehundred/Space_Saw_Defense-Ludum_Dare/README.md

-# ludum-dare-venus
+# Space_Saw_Defense-Ludum_Dare
-Space Saw Defense is a game for the Ludum Dare game jam!
+Space Saw Defense is a game submission for the Ludum Dare game jam!
+Built with Haxe.

 Various sounds from: https://opengameart.org/content/512-sound-effects-8-bit-style <br>
 Enemy and Boss images from: https://opengameart.org/content/shmup-ships